 For complex troubleshooting, Oracle's FAQ documentation covers error codes and resolution steps.

-For multi-warehouse operations, Order Ease and similar connectors offer advanced routing logic—automatically selecting the nearest warehouse to the customer to minimize shipping costs and transit times.
+For multi-warehouse operations, advanced routing logic can automatically select the nearest warehouse to the customer, minimizing both shipping costs and transit times.

 Track these metrics monthly to quantify integration value:

-At Anchor Group, we've configured ShipStation integrations for wholesale distributors, manufacturers, and e-commerce retailers across dozens of industries.
-We know the workflow questions to ask before setup—and we've solved the obscure sync errors that trip up first-time implementations.
+At Anchor Group, we have configured ShipStation integrations for wholesale distributors, manufacturers, and e-commerce retailers across dozens of industries.
+We know the workflow questions to ask before setup, and we have solved the obscure sync errors that trip up first-time implementations.

 Our team specializes in NetSuite implementation and optimization, including:

-We're Midwestern born and bred—which means we show up, do the work, and make sure your integration actually runs before moving on to the next thing.
-If ShipStation NetSuite integration is on your roadmap, reach out to our team for a straightforward conversation about what it takes to get your systems talking.
+We are Midwestern born and bred, which means we show up, do the work, and make sure your integration actually runs before moving on to the next thing.
+If ShipStation NetSuite integration is on your roadmap, talk to our team for a straightforward conversation about what it takes to get your systems talking.

-The built-in connector takes 1-2 hours for standard setup with the Sales Order workflow.
-You'll spend most of that time generating NetSuite API credentials and verifying location name alignment.
-More complex deployments using Pick/Pack flows or third-party connectors like Nova Module typically require 1-2 weeks including testing.
+Standard setup with the Sales Order workflow takes 1-2 hours once you have your NetSuite API credentials ready.
+Most of that time goes toward generating credentials and verifying location name alignment between systems.
+More complex deployments using Pick or Pack flows, or third-party connectors like Nova Module, typically require 1-2 weeks including testing.
 Your first order can be processed within 24 hours of completing setup.

-ShipStation’s built-in NetSuite integration has an additional $200/month fee after a 30-day trial, plus your ShipStation plan (Free is $0/month for 10 shipments; paid plans start at $14.99/month and scale by shipment volume; Premium starts at $349.99/month).
-Third-party connectors like Nova Module cost $400/month but provide custom field mapping.
-Enterprise iPaaS solutions from Celigo or OrderEase use custom pricing.
+The built-in NetSuite connector adds $200/month after a 30-day trial, on top of your ShipStation plan (Free for up to 10 shipments; paid plans start at $14.99/month; Premium starts at $349.99/month).
+Nova Module costs $400/month and adds custom field mapping.
+Celigo uses custom pricing for enterprise deployments.
 Carrier postage is billed separately by each shipping provider.

 ShipStation supports international shipments with commercial invoice generation and HS code assignment.
-However, the built-in NetSuite connector has limitations on customs data mapping.
+The built-in NetSuite connector has limitations on customs data mapping, though.
 For businesses with significant international volume, iPaaS connectors provide better support for country-of-origin fields, harmonized codes, and declared values that customs documentation requires.

-Choose based on where your warehouse team manages operations.
-Sales Order workflow works best when ShipStation is your primary fulfillment hub—the simplest setup for small teams.
-Pick Flow fits warehouses that scan/pick items in NetSuite before shipping.
-Pack Flow adds verification after packing, useful when dimensional accuracy or compliance checks matter.
-Document your choice and train all team members—mixing workflows causes sync failures.
+Choose based on where your warehouse team manages operations today.
+Sales Order workflow works best when ShipStation is your primary fulfillment hub and the simplest setup for small teams.
+Pick Flow fits warehouses that scan and pick items in NetSuite before shipping.
+Pack Flow adds a verification step after packing, which is useful when dimensional accuracy or compliance checks matter.
+Document your choice and train all team members consistently.
+Mixing workflows across users causes sync failures.

-First, verify the "Notify Marketplace" checkbox was enabled when creating the label in ShipStation—this is the most common oversight.
-If enabled, check ShipStation store settings for marketplace notification configuration.
-Review the NetSuite Connector dashboard for posting errors (hover over error messages for details).
-API token expiration also causes sync failures—regenerate tokens in NetSuite and update ShipStation credentials if tokens are older than 6 months.
+Tracking numbers fail to update in NetSuite most often because the "Notify Marketplace" checkbox was not enabled during label creation in ShipStation.
+Enable that checkbox first, then check ShipStation store settings for marketplace notification configuration.
+If the checkbox was enabled, review the NetSuite Connector dashboard for posting errors (hover over error messages for details).
+API token expiration also causes sync failures; regenerate tokens in NetSuite and update ShipStation credentials if tokens are older than 6 months.